danielchg/encryption-at-rest-blog/README.md

 The main OpenShift storage operator offered by Red Hat is OpenShift Data Foundation (ODF), a meta operator that supports other operators such as OpenShift Container Storage (OCS) to deploy Ceph.
 Ceph is only supported in a cluster with at least 3 nodes.

-Another available storage solution from Red Hat that can be used in a SNO is the Local Storage Operator (LSO).
+Another available storage solution from Red Hat that can be used in a SNO deployment is the Local Storage Operator (LSO).
 This operator offers local devices on the node as volumes to the pods, without the implementation of some of the advantages of Container Storage Interface (CSI) such as snapshots, volumes resizing, etc.

-To fill those gaps and be able to use a powerful storage solution on SNO the LVM Storage operator was developed.
+To fill those gaps and be able to use a powerful storage solution on SNO, the LVM Storage Operator was developed.
 Saying that, it is possible to use LVM Storage on a Multi Node OpenShift (MNO) deployment, but it is only useful in some specific use cases, which are not covered in this article.

-LVM Storage Operator uses Linux Volume Manager (LVM) to create Volume Groups and Logical Volumes, which are exposed as Persistent Volumes on the pods.
-LVM Storage Operator eases the management of persistent volumes by leveraging CSI features.
+LVM Storage Operator uses Logical Volume Manager (LVM) to create Volume Groups and Logical Volumes, which are exposed as Persistent Volumes on the pods.
+LVM Storage Operator eases the management of persistent volumes by leveraging standard kubernetes CSI features.

 ![Diagram](images/diagram.png)